Creating Plugins

 Events

-api.emit(event: string, data: any) // Emit to other plugins
+api.emit(event: string, data: unknown): void // Emit to other plugins

 Next Steps